chrmil/projet-info/README.md

 -revealing a tile and acting accordingly;
 -moving onto or going back to the spawn;
 This repeats until the turn ends.
+The game ends when one player discovers both their class' artifact and at least one chest in the same turn.